 Birth Asphyxia & Hypoxic-Ischemic Encephalopathy

-A lack of oxygen to a baby’s brain, or birth asphyxia, is the most common cause of birth injuries in newborns.
-Birth asphyxia and decreased blood flow to the baby’s brain can result in a serious condition called hypoxic-ischemic encephalopathy (HIE).
-HIE can be treated with hypothermia (brain cooling) therapy, but the cooling must begin within 6 hours of the time the birth asphyxia occurred.
-Treatment may help some babies avoid permanent brain damage.
-For many babies, however, HIE and other brain injuries cause long-term problems such as the following:
+If a baby does not have enough oxygen in their blood, or if blood flow to the brain is restricted, they may be born with a serious birth injury called hypoxic-ischemic encephalopathy (HIE).
+HIE can be treated with therapeutic hypothermia (cooling), but this therapy must begin within six hours of the time the birth asphyxia occurred (1).
+Therapeutic hypothermia may reduce or prevent permanent brain damage in some babies.
+For many babies, however, HIE causes long-term problems, such as the following:

 - Seizure disorders